CesiumGS/cesium/Documentation/FabricGuide/README.md

 | `Water`       | <img src="Water.png" width="200" height="92" />       | Animating water with waves and ripples. |
 | `RimLighting` | <img src="RimLighting.png" width="200" height="92" /> | Highlights the rim or silhouette.       |

-For more materials, see the [Cesium Materials Plugin](https://github.com/CesiumGS/cesium-materials-pack).
+For more materials, see the [CesiumJS Materials Plugin](https://github.com/CesiumGS/cesium-materials-pack).

 ### Common Uniforms